Silves, Portugal: Sights

 Parts of the Almohad town wall, constructed from poured concrete, have been preserved, as well as the Almedina-gate (Porta de Loulé).
 Other sights include the Santa Misericórdia Church with a fine door in Manueline style (the main body of the church was built in 1727–28); a museum for cork and the production of bottle corks in a defunct factory which is now also a centre for cultural events called "Fábrica do Inglês (The Englishman's Factory); and the municipal museum (Museu Municipal de Arqueologia) with findings from the palaeolithic onwards.

 The town is situated on a hill above the Arade River.
 Silves Castle is located on the top of the hill.
 It occupies ca. 12,000 m2.
 Archaeological excavations have shown that the oldest buildings date back to the 8th century, the stratigraphy is almost 6 m deep and contains Iron Age remains as well.
+Silves Castle is widely regarded as the finest example of Arab military architecture in Portugal.
 The walls are made of red sandstone (grés de Silves) with a pisé-core and were heavily restored in the 1940s.
 Protruding towers of the albarra-type protect the Northern slope.
 After the Christian conquest, the castle served as the seat of the alcaide-mor (provincial governor) until the middle of the 16th century; afterwards the towers were used as a prison.

+Silves Cathedral was built in 1189 where an old mosque used to stand.
+It combines Baroque and Gothic styles.
+Inside there are tombs of local bishops and dignitaries, as well as tombs of some of the Crusaders who fought here against the Moors all those years ago.